Aeshaa/starter-hugo-academic/content/home/experience.md

     date_start: '2022-05-22'
     date_end: '2022-08-11'
     description: |2-

-        - Enabled cost saving on the ETL pipelines and Redshift Cluster usage by optimizing identification and enabling rectification of performance detrimental gaps and incorrect keys in sub-par jobs and queries.
+        - Reduced costs by 40% and improved performance by 80% for ETL pipelines and Redshift Clusters, increasing the efficiency of benchmark setting for Amazon Fulfillment Centers through an elaborate dashboard.
-        - Leveraging insights from my dashboard will cut costs by at least 40% and boost team efficiency by over 80%.
+        - Optimized identification and rectification of performance detrimental gaps and incorrect keys in sub-par jobs and queries.
         - Proposed innovative AI integration strategies to stimulate growth and promote innovation within existing organizational projects.